rsonger/software-engineering-lab/_posts/2022-05-02-animations.md

 ## The Uniform Class

-Similar to how we made the `Attribute` class for attribute variables in the previous chapter, now we will create a class that handles uniform variables called the `Uniform` class.
+Similar to how we made the `Attribute` class for attribute variables in the previous post, now we will create a class that handles uniform variables called the `Uniform` class.
 The responsibilities of this class are to:
 - store the data and data type of the uniform variable in the GPU program;
 - get and store a reference to the uniform variable that will load the data;
 - and load the data into the uniform variable as needed.